Noa-hS/Vocaboom-Discoord/README.md

 ## Bot Info

-Vocaboom is inspired by the roblox version 'Word Bomb'
+Vocaboom is inspired by the roblox version 'Word Bomb' by OMG (which that game is inspired by BombParty on JKLM *Links below*)

 A player initiates the game and up to 4 players can join the game.